Top of Europe

 Departure from the U.S. or Canada and arrival in Europe on the following day.
 There is a time difference of six hours from Eastern Standard Time.

-You'll arrive in the morning or around noon.
-After checking in to the hotel and stretching your legs, we will pick up the motorcycle and embark on a short familiarization ride around Bavaria.
+We'll meet at the hotel for a meet and greet, will pick up the motorcycle and embark on a short familiarization ride around Bavaria.

 Munich, Germany – Bergün, Switzerland